 As an alternative to changing the values of each individual retouching slider, you can use Presets.
 These are a combination of pre-defined slider values, bundled together for your convenience.
 You can find them in the top right corner of the screen, just above the individual retouching slider groups.

-To apply a Preset, select the image you want to retouch, select the preset name from the drop-down, and click on it.
-You can also select multiple individual images using CMD/CTRL or CMD+A/CTR+A to select all images and apply a Preset to all of them.
+You can also select multiple images using CMD/CTRL or CMD+A/CTRL+A to apply the Preset to all of them.

 While two Presets cannot be applied to the same image, you can apply one and change the individual slider values afterward.
 Then you can use the Sync feature we described above to apply this to multiple images at once.